mosip-iiitb/mosip-ref-impl/pre-registration-ui/README.md

 ```
 $ ifconfig
 ```
-note the docker IP address and open *http://<docker-ip>:8008* you will see pre registration up and running.
+note the docker IP address and open browser and enter *docker-ip:8008* you will see pre registration up and running.